nicholasren/nicholasren.github.io/_posts/2013-09-04-thoughts-on-design-a-restful-api-on-ror-stack.md

 + it is a subset of rails, is designed for creating a API application.
 + rails's REST conversion.

-If I had a chance to make this decision again, I would think **combining Grape with Rails::API**, then we can both Grape's great support on API and Rails::API's fullstack framework.

 ### API Design
 #### Content Type Negotiation